 The response was intense and immediate, with fans covering the singer in love, telling her how amazing she is, how much they relate, and even how they use her music to lift themselves up out of similar situations.

 “When I opened up about my mental health episode a few months ago, I was triggered like I normally am, and it honestly has happened to me a bunch,” Lizzo explains in the exclusive video above.
 “And I’ve opened up about it on the internet a bunch.
 I just didn’t have millions of followers when I did it, so it didn’t connect with as many people as it did this time.”

-Lizzo is sharing her story as part of I’m Listening, a special two-hour commercial-free broadcast dedicated to ending the stigma of talking about mental health.
-On Sunday September 8, all Entercom radio stations across the country will take part in the program to mark the start of National Suicide Prevention Week.
+Lizzo is sharing her story as part of I’m Listening, an initiative dedicated to ending the stigma of talking about mental health.

 “I think a part of my sadness is that I kind of get stuck inside of it and I don’t know how to reach out,” the “Juice” singer continues.
 “I was actually posting that as a form of reaching out, to even my friends.
 The fact of the matter is I do have people to talk to, but I get so sad sometimes I feel like there’s nothing anyone can say.”